 BC Technology Sector

-The British Columbian tech sector has grown into a hotbed for talent and economic growth.
+The British Columbian tech sector is a hotbed for tech talent and economic growth.
 Over the past decade, BC tech has been the fastest growing industry in the province and currently accounts for 26 billion in annual revenue.
 Just a few months ago, Amazon committed to expanding its Vancouver office by adding over 1,000 jobs in the next 10 years.

 Slack’s Vancouver office: Photo via Betakit https://betakit.com/an-inside-look-at-slacks-renovated-vancouver-office/